 There are very detailed tutorials on the official documentation page.
 Precompiled Linux distributions including Ubuntu, Debian, and Kali.
 If we want to run a Linux GUI application, config it with X-Server, and everything goes well.

-Use the path \wsl$\Ubuntu to access the files in Linux.
+\\wsl$\Ubuntu to access the files in Linux.

 The new Windows Terminal is another gift, it has a fancy UI and awesome performance.
 We could use it to create PowerShell, Command Prompt, and Linux in WSL!